 Leslie Baron has been practicing Buddhist meditation for over 20 years, following teachers in the Theravadan Vipassana tradition.

 She teaches both mindful and concentration methods for beginners and experienced meditators alike.
-She is currently training with Mark Coleman of Awake in the Wild to develop mindful awareness practices in nature settings.
+She is a graduate of Mark Coleman’s Awake in the Wild teacher training in mindful awareness practices in nature settings.

 “Meditation is a training to reconnect and make friends with our own bodies and minds, and extend that friendship as we start to see that we are not separate from what surrounds us.”